Jane Kennedy (politician): In government

 Kennedy was appointed as a junior minister in the Lord Chancellor's Department from 1999 until 2001, when she became a Minister of State in the Northern Ireland Office with responsibility for security and the justice system.
-After the suspension of the Northern Ireland Assembly in October 2002, she also became responsible for education and employment in the province.
+Following the suspension of the Northern Ireland Assembly in October 2002, she also became responsible for education and employment in the province.
 In 2003, she was made a Privy Councillor.

 She transferred to the Department for Work and Pensions in 2004 and then to the Department of Health after the 2005 general election, remaining a Minister of State.
 She left the government on 5 May 2006 during a wide-ranging reshuffle.
 She was initially thought by journalists to have been sacked; however, she subsequently said she took the opportunity to resign from the government in light of concerns about the impact of the government's policies on the National Health Service.

 In Gordon Brown's first government since becoming Prime Minister, Kennedy was appointed as the Financial Secretary to the Treasury, becoming the third ranked minister in the Treasury, taking on the ministerial responsibilities of the old Paymaster General, Dawn Primarolo.
 On 5 October 2008, Kennedy was promoted to Minister of State at the Department for Environment, Food and Rural Affairs with the portfolio of Farming and the Environment.
 She resigned that position in June 2009 in protest at Gordon Brown's Leadership.